 Q: Talk about a highlight in your career or a project that was particularly successful.
 How do you bring that to bear on Kony DBX customers?

-Philip's favorite quote:
+Laura's favorite quote:

 Q: Describe your career in a few short sentences.

-Q: Describe how work gets done at Kony —and why it matters to customers.
+Q: Describe how work gets done at Kony—and why it matters to customers.